 Acme currently receives funding as an Arts Council England National Portfolio Organisation (NPO), but will be financially self-sustaining without the future requirement for public funding after March 2015.

 Acme supports over 650 artists and manages 564 studios in 15 buildings in Greater London, offering a wide range of high-quality, long-term and professionally-managed space including permanent new-build studios.
-In 2013 we opened High House Artists' Studios, a purpose-built stand-alone studio building including work/live units in Purfleet, and Glassyard in Stockwell which contains a large 'transitional studio' space for recent graduates from Central Saint Martins.
-In 2014 we opened another new studio project, Warton House in Stratford.
+In 2014 we opened a new studio project, Warton House in Stratford.
+The previous year we opened High House Artists' Studios, a purpose-built stand-alone studio building including work/live units in Purfleet, and Glassyard in Stockwell which contains a large 'transitional studio' space for recent graduates from Central Saint Martins.

 The current average cost of an Acme studio is £10.85 per square foot per year or £271 per month for a 300f² (28m²) studio.
 This is one third the price of a comparable commercial space and less than most other London studio providers.
 The rent is fully inclusive of business rates, insurance and service charges - the only extra cost is electricity.

 In addition to affordable studio space, Acme also offers a Residency & Awards Programme, which is one of the most supportive and extensive in the UK including:

 - CSM Associate Studio Programme

 - Fire Station Work/Live Residency Programme